San Diego Sunwaves

-San Diego Sunwaves were an American women's soccer team, founded in 2005, which played in the USL W-League for three years, until 2007, when they left the league and the franchise was terminated.
+The San Diego Sunwaves were an American women's soccer team based in San Diego, California, that competed in the USL W-League.
+The team played its home games at Torero Stadium on the grounds of the University of San Diego.
+The Sunwaves were founded in 2005, the team played for three years before folding in 2007.
+The team's colors were blue, red and white.

 Prior to the 2007 season the team was known as the San Diego Gauchos Women, and was associated with the now-defunct men's USL Premier Development League franchise, the San Diego Gauchos.

-The Sunwaves played their home games at Torero Stadium on the grounds of the University of San Diego in the city of San Diego, California.
-The team's colors were blue, red and white.